 - payment information.

-Sync.com offers a lot of different plans, allowing them to cater to anyone from an individual who wants some free cloud storage, to large enterprises.
-They organize the plans into four categories:
+Sync.com offers a lot of different pricing plans, allowing them to cater to anyone from an individual who wants some free cloud storage, to large enterprises.
+They organize the plans into three categories:

 There is far too much information about each plan for us to reiterate it here.
 Instead, let’s take a quick look at the various plans within each of these categories.